 - Encourage teacher preparation programs to create degree articulation agreements with community colleges and minority-serving institutions that offer two-year degrees.

-- Assist minority-serving institutions in creating and expanding their education programs to offer four-year degrees and graduate-level courses.
+- Assist minority-serving institutions in creating, expanding, and sustaining their education programs to offer four-year degrees and graduate-level courses.

-- Offer scholarships, loan forgiveness, and other financial incentives to attract diverse, high-achieving candidates to teacher preparation programs.
+- Offer scholarships, loan forgiveness, and other financial incentives to attract diverse, high-achieving candidates to teacher and school leader preparation programs.

 - Provide financial support and other assistance for graduates of teacher preparation programs to complete their state teacher certification and licensure requirements.

-- Assist new teachers of color as they transition out of their preparation programs by offering induction opportunities and mentoring support from experienced teachers.
+- Assist new teachers and school leaders of color as they transition out of their preparation programs by offering induction opportunities and at least three years of mentoring support from experienced teachers.

-- Provide funding and technical assistance for high schools to implement concurrent enrollment programs and curricula designed to encourage students of color to explore the teaching profession as a viable career choice.
+- Provide funding and technical assistance for high schools to implement teacher cadet programs, concurrent enrollment programs, and curricula designed to encourage students of color to explore the teaching profession as a viable career choice.

 Recommendations for District Leaders